zamfofex/dummyette/documentation/lichess.md

 This will be a string with the username of the account of the connection.

 Note: This is what Lichess calls a “user id”.

+`lichess.origin`
+---

+The base URL passed in as an argument to create this connection object after URL normalization.

 `lichess.challenges`
 ---